l3das/L3DAS21/README.md

 GPU is strongly recommended to avoid very long training.

-To compute the challenge metrics with the trained models run
+To compute the challenge metrics for each task using the trained models run:
 ```bash
 python3 evaluate_baseline_task1.py
 python3 evaluate_baseline_task2.py